Imago

 Image credits Imagn

-Garland has already expressed much excitement about the Clippers’ home arena, raving about the 360-degree ‘halo’ scoreboard as well as the “Wall” section within the Intuit Dome.
-The guard added that the fan section reminds him of college venues, something that was a goal of team owner Steve Balmer when Intuit Dome was constructed.
+Garland has already expressed great excitement about the Clippers’ home arena, raving about the 360-degree ‘halo’ scoreboard and the “Wall” section within the Intuit Dome.
+The guard added that the fan section reminds him of college venues, something that was a goal of team owner Steve Ballmer when the Intuit Dome was constructed.

 “Even when I walk around in L.A., I see a lot of Clippers stuff,” Garland admitted.
 “I didn’t expect to see a lot of Clippers stuff and a lot of fans coming up telling me, ‘Congratulations,’ they ‘can’t wait until I get back on the floor,’ taking pictures.
 And just little stuff [like that] is super cool to have in a big city like this.”

-It’s clear that the team’s fans have already embraced him as the piece to bridge the gap between their previous era of Paul George, James Harden, and Kawhi Leonard, and whatever might await them in the future, but it’s clear that Garland is taking the challenge of making the Clippers relevant again personally.
+The team’s fans have already embraced him as the piece to bridge the gap between their previous era of Paul George, James Harden, and Kawhi Leonard.
+Whatever might await them in the future, it’s clear that Garland is taking the challenge of making the Clippers relevant again personally.